Virtuosi Racing

 Virtuosi Racing (formerly Virtuosi UK) is a British racing team currently competing in the F4 British Championship.
-The team previously raced in the Auto GP series, in addition to running the Russian Time outfit in Formula 2 and its predecessor GP2 Series from 2015 to 2018.
-With the withdrawal of Russian Time, the team assumed its new name UNI-Virtuosi Racing for the 2019 Formula 2 season.
+The team previously raced in the Auto GP series, in addition to running the Russian Time outfit in GP2 and Formula 2 from 2015 to 2018.
+With the withdrawal of Russian Time, the team assumed its new name UNI-Virtuosi Racing for the 2019 F2 season.
 A partnership with watch company Invicta resulted in a further name change for 2023, a partial takeover which saw the birth of Invicta Racing in 2024, and a full takeover in 2025.

 History

 In 2012, former Super Nova Racing employees Paul Devlin and Andy Roche approached businessman Declan Lohan for financial backing and Virtuosi UK team was founded at Carleton Rode, Norfolk in order to participate in the Auto GP.
 The team signed GP2 Series driver Pål Varhaug.
 His team-mates in the first rounds were European F3 Open driver Matteo Beretta and Formula Renault 3.5 Series driver Sten Pentus, before they was replaced by Auto GP veteran Francesco Dracone.
 Varhaug won feature race at Sonoma and reverse-grid races at Monza and Hungaroring, finishing as runner-up in the drivers' standings and bringing fourth place in the teams' standings.

 For 2013, the team signed FIA European Formula 3 Championship graduate Andrea Roda.
 He was partnered by Max Snegirev, who previously raced for Campos Racing.
 Also British team supported Comtec by Virtuosi entry.
 Unlike the previous season Virtuosi drivers even failed to achieve podium finish and downgraded to seventh in the teams' standings.

 The squad prolonged Andrea Roda for 2014 campaign.
 Also the team expanded to three cars for two opening rounds, fielding Richard Gonda and Sam Dejonghe.
 At Imola, second car was occupied by returnee Varhaug but he was replaced at Spielberg by Tamás Pál Kiss, who left Zele Racing.
 Also at Spielberg Roda won a reverse-grid race, it was first win for Virtuosi since 2012.
 Kiss collected another two wins for the team at Nürburgring and Estoril.
 The team finished as runner-up in the teams' standings.

 In 2015, the team signed German Formula Three driver Nikita Zlobin.
 In addition the team replaced iSport International in the managing of the Russian Time team in the GP2 Series.